• Home

 Punjab

-The land of Patiala peg surely has innumerable bar snacks that it can celebrate.
-Some of them include deep-fried, ajwain-peppered Amritsari fish, smoky tandoori chicken made using traditional bhatti, tawa mutton or grilled goat meat.
+India's agricultural treasure trove surely has innumerable bar snacks, such as deep-fried, ajwain-peppered Amritsari fish, smoky tandoori chicken made using traditional bhatti, tawa mutton or grilled goat meat.
 For vegetarians, the region offers paneer tikka covered in orange marinade and chana chaat with a squeeze of lime.

 Kerala

 India's southernmost state offers a delectable variety of drinking snacks that pack a punch when it comes to flavour.
 Toddy shops serve a cornucopia of dishes.
-From spiced peanuts and boiled eggs to more filling dishes such as beef dry fried, duck roast, fried mussels, and spiced clams.
-The tangy heat-filled pickle assortments are to die for.
-Make sure you don’t skip these!
+From spiced peanuts and boiled eggs to more filling dishes such as fried meat snacks, duck roast, fried mussels and spiced clams.
+The tangy heat-filled pickle assortments cannot be missed!

 Coastal Karnataka